 Figure 4: Profiles showing time per iteration for MPI on HECToR.

-erations more tightly clustered around the mean (see Figure 7(b)).
+these processes complete very few iterations.
+The vast majority of processes complete a number of iterations more tightly clustered around the mean (see Figure 7(b)).

 Figure 5: Profile of SHMEM async at varying process counts.